 - 2 Cardamoms

-- 2 tsp crumbled Biryani Flower or Pathar Phool (rathi puvvu in telugu) as Harini calls it.
+- 2 teaspoon crumbled Biryani Flower or Pathar Phool (rathi puvvu in telugu) as Harini calls it.

 - 4 – 5 Dried Red Chillies (I used 5)

-- 2 tbsp or 6 tsp Dried Coconut broken in to small pieces
+- 2 tablespoon or 6 teaspoon Dried Coconut broken in to small pieces

 - The recipe calls for dry roasting all the ingredients separately but the lazy me, dry roasted everything together, except the urad dal and coconut.
 I started off roasting them separately.
 First I roasted urad dal and then got lazy and roasted everything together.
 The coconut was done separately because I wanted to use desiccated powder and was afraid it might be over roasted if I did it with the rest of the ingredients.
 In the last minute I decided otherwise.
 I cut the coconut in to small pieces and roasted it separately.